BlauGroup/RNMC/README.md

 ### The Reaction Network Database

-There should be 2 tables in the reaction network database:
+There are 2 tables in the reaction network database:
 ```
     CREATE TABLE metadata (
             number_of_species   INTEGER NOT NULL,